Marcus Freeman: Chicago Bears (2009)

 Freeman was drafted in the fifth round of the 2009 NFL draft by the Chicago Bears, and appeared in all four Bears preseason games.
 On September 4, he was waived.

 Buffalo Bills (2009)

 On September 22, Freeman signed onto the Buffalo Bills practice squad.
-The team later released him on October 5.
+The team released him on October 5.

 Houston Texans (2009)

 On November 4, Freeman signed with the Houston Texans practice squad, where he finished out the 2009 season.

 Retirement

 Before signing with the Indianapolis Colts, Freeman was diagnosed with an enlarged heart condition by a team physician in February 2010.
 He retired May 1.

 Coaching career

 Ohio State (2010)

 Freeman served as a graduate assistant at Ohio State in 2010.

 Kent State (2011–2012)

 In January 2011, Freeman was hired as the linebackers coach for Kent State, a position he would hold until 2012.

 Purdue (2013–2016)

 On January 18, 2013, Freeman was hired as the linebackers coach for the Purdue Boilermakers.
 In 2016, Freeman was promoted to co-defensive coordinator.
 Freeman helped transform the linebackers group into a strength for the Boilermakers, coaching future NFL players Danny Ezechukwu and Ja'Whaun Bentley.